 Top options include an inner-city boutique brewery tour, a rooftop bar walking tour, a tour of Melbourne’s hidden bars and a pub tour that will introduce you to the city’s most interesting and historic public houses.
-The majority of these Melbourne pub, bar and brewery tours offer small group sizes of 14 guests or less.
+Further afield, you have the opportunity to explore the thriving Yarra Valley and Mornington Peninsula craft brewing scenes.

 Where to go for a great night out in Melbourne

 Whether you’re a hipster, rock star, dancing queen, live music or sports fan, or something in between, it’s not hard to find a bar or club in Melbourne that you’ll feel comfortable in.

 Melbourne pub, bar and brewery tours are a great way to get you started.
 Alternatively, just step out with the following recommendations and join the party!

 When it comes to live music, Melbourne has something happening every night of the week.
 The variety of venues is incredible, with dedicated grunge bars, jazz clubs and pub rock hot spots to be found in every corner of the city.

 The Corner Hotel (Richmond): Speaking of corners, The Corner is one of Melbourne’s top live music venues.
 Located on busy Swan Street in Richmond, there are plenty of great places to eat before you head to your show.

 Forum Melbourne (City): There aren’t many venues that can compete with the Forum on architectural grandness.
 The main hall has recently been refurbished to allow for more standing room.
 Take the time to look up and appreciate the roof line – there’s nothing quite like it!